Voilett-Roze/asus/User-scripts.md

 #!/bin/sh
 ```

-Also, you must save files with a UNIX encoding.
-Note that Windows's Notepad cannot save with a UNIX encoding - get Notepad++ instead.
-You can also directly edit them on the router through SSH, by using _vi_ or _nano_, both included in the firmware.
-These two will create files already encoded in the proper format.
+Also, you must save files with UNIX line endings.
+Note that Windows's Notepad cannot save with UNIX line endings; use Notepad++ instead.
+You can also directly edit them on the router through SSH, by using `vi` or `nano`, both included in the firmware; they will create files with the proper line endings.

 ## Troubleshooting scripts: